Effective free-fermionic form factors and the XY spin chain: Effective form factors

 where $\det D$ is a trigonometric Cauchy type determinant that can be presented in two equivalent forms

 Furthermore, since we do not specify the specific operator we will sometimes refer to Eq. \eqref{overlap1} as to the overlap, and use this term interchangeably with form factor.

 We assume that the index is of order $\delta \sim O(1)$ as both the system size and the number of particles are approaching the thermodynamic limit $N\to \infty$, $L\to \infty$ such that $N/L =1$.
-In this case, the summation over $\mathbf{q}$ can be performed exactly (see Appendix~\ref{sec:appSummation}) and the result for the tau function reads
+In this case, the summation over $\mathbf{q}$ can be performed exactly, similarly to Ref. \cite{Korepin_1990aa} (see Appendix~\ref{sec:appSummation}).
+The result for the tau function reads

 where the determinants are taken in the space $L^2(S^1)$ and the corresponding operators are defined by their kernels

 with

 The diagonal terms $k=q$ are understood as in L'Hopital's limiting procedure.
 Further, we impose the relation